bouquet2/krea.to/README.md

 # krea.to

-My personal website and blog, featuring a terminal-style interface and a custom markdown-to-HTML blog system.
+My personal website and blog, featuring a terminal-style interface and a custom markdown-to-HTML static site generator.

 🌐 **Live Site**: [krea.to](https://krea.to)